 All paid interns and trainees are required to apply for a Social Security Number.
-If you are not providing any payment to the participant, he or she is not required to have a Social Security number, but we still recommend that participants apply for one, as they may need it for opening a bank account, renting an apartment, or applying for a U.S. driver’s license.
+If you are not providing any payment to the participant, he or she is not required to have a Social Security number, but we recommend that participants apply for one, as they may need it for opening a bank account, renting an apartment, or applying for a U.S. driver’s license.

 To apply for a Social Security number, participants must follow the below steps:

 1. Inform InterExchange of their arrival in the U.S.: To avoid delays in obtaining a Social Security number, please remind participants to contact InterExchange Career Training USA immediately upon arrival in the U.S. to activate their SEVIS record—participants will not be able to get a Social Security number without an active SEVIS record.

-Wait 5-10 days: We recommend waiting 5-10 days after SEVIS activation before applying for a Social Security Number, as it sometimes takes a few days for SEVIS information to be updated in the Social Security Administration’s database.
+2. Wait at least 5 business days: We recommend waiting at least 5 business days after SEVIS activation before applying for a Social Security Number, as it sometimes takes a few days for SEVIS information to be updated in the Social Security Administration’s database.